EdgarPalomino/KAMAC/README.md

 ### 1. Reproduce Final Results
-You can load the corpus and access **final_results** without downloading the dataset to trace agent interactions and decisions:
+You can load the corpus and access ``final_result`` without downloading the dataset to trace agent interactions and decisions:

 ```bash